doc-detective/doc-detective/README.md

 ### Start recording

 Start recording the current browser viewport.
 Must be followed by a `stopRecording` action.
-Supported extensions: .mp4, .gif
+Supported extensions: .mp4, .webm, .gif

 **Note:** `.gif` format is **not** recommended.
 Because of file format and encoding differences, `.gif` files tend to be ~6.5 times larger than `.mp4` files, and with lower visual fidelity.
 But if `.gif` is a hard requirement for you, it's here.